 Although no one knows who came up with their name, we do know that these sweet little sugar cookies have been popular in Buchanan's native state of Pennsylvania for centuries.
-If you'd like to whip up a batch of Snickerdoodles your next party or large social gathering, here is a simple and simply delicious recipe to try from Emeril Lagasse:
+If you'd like to whip up a batch of Snickerdoodles today, here's a fabulous recipe to try from Emeril Lagasse:

 For the topping:

 1 tablespoon baking powder

 2 cups sugar

 In a small bowl, stir together the sugar and cinnamon and set aside.
 To make the cookie dough, stir together the dry ingredients.
 In a bowl with a paddle attachment, cream the butter.
 Add the sugar and continue to mix, then add the eggs, corn syrup, and vanilla, and mix thoroughly.
 Add the dry ingredients and mix until blended.
 Chill dough 1 hour if it's sticky or difficult to handle.

 Preheat oven to 375 degrees F. Roll balls of dough about the size of a walnut then roll in the cinnamon sugar to coat.
 Place on an ungreased sheet pan 2 1/2 inches apart.
 Bake for 10 to 12 minutes until puffed up and the surface is slightly cracked.
 Let cool on the sheet a few minutes then remove to a wire rack to cool.